lindsay-lew/lindsay-lew.github.io/README.md

 # Analysis of Trump's Tweets

+This document contains a table showing the rate at which Trump mentions specific phrases in his tweets, as well as a corresponding plot of the information.

-## Markdown Table of Tweet Percentages
+## Table of Tweet Percentages
 | Phrase           | Percent of Tweets |
 | ---------------- | ----------------- |
 |            biden | 01.97             |